 For Issues in Power Supply and Faulty Cable Connections

-- Always make sure that you have enough and continuous power supply whenever you use your system.
+- Always make sure that you have enough and a continuous power supply whenever you use your system.

 - Always check your cable connections.